sake92/hepek-examples/README.md

 ## Example 2: HTML

 This is where it gets interesting.
 The main reason why I made this plugin in the first place.
-An "engine" for static websites (blogs mainly).
+Hepek as an "engine" for static websites (blogs mainly).

 First, we'll make a template for our HTML pages.
 All will have the same look and feel, [Bootstrap](http://getbootstrap.com/) of course, what did you expect from a backend developer like me? xD